AbhayBanda/G4A1_JS_GradedProject2/README.md

  # How to run this project

- After cloning the repository go to the root directory and execute the below commands:
+ After cloning the repository go to the root directory and execute the below commands:(Make sure Node Js is installed)

  `npm install` <br>
  `npm run dev`